 - Outbound Marketing tactics like Paid Advertising and Influencer Marketing, used to drive potential customers to your storefront.

-- Inbound Marketing Tactics like blogging for Search Engine Optimization (SEO) to drive organic traffic to your store.
+- Inbound Marketing Tactics like blogging for Search Engine Optimization (SEO) and content marketing, used to drive organic traffic to your store.

-Most dropshippers rely heavily on Facebook Ads and Google Shopping Ads.
-That’s because they provides cheap cost per click (CPC) ads that can be highly targeted.
+Most drop-shippers rely heavily on Facebook Advertising.
+That’s because it provides cheap cost per click (CPC) ads that can be highly targeted.
 With Facebook, you can isolate an advertising audience based on interests, demographic information, geography, purchasing behavior, and much more.
 But there are a huge number of options when advertising.
-Moreover, we recommend you deploy a holistic marketing approach for your Shopify business.

 Test, Validate, and Revise Your Strategy

-As mentioned, one of the primary benefits of dropshipping is the freedom to inexpensively test different products and marketing strategies.
-A good dropshipper is frequently conducting A/B tests on the following variables:
+As mentioned, one of the primary benefits of dropshipping is having the freedom to inexpensively test different products and marketing strategies.
+A good drop-shipper is frequently conducting A/B tests on the following variables:

 You get the idea.
-The marketing side of things may seem a bit complex.
-But dropshipping is an ideal business model for anyone who is persistent and diligent enough to test the variables at their disposal.
-Find out what works, and you just might build a successful eCommerce brand.
+Dropshipping is an ideal business model for anyone who is persistent and diligent enough to test the variables at their disposal.
+Conduct your tests, review the results, revise your strategy, rinse, repeat.
+That’s how to build a successful e-commerce brand with dropshipping.

-Dropshipping, like any fulfillment model, has its downsides.
+Dropshipping, like any business model, has its downsides that you should be aware of before you dive in.
 Here are a few of them:

 - Navigating the competitive world of online advertising can be difficult, and this often stops entrepreneurs in their tracks.

-- You often don’t have the option to customize your product packaging, which can be very important in brand development.
+- Differentiation is tough to execute in the world of dropshipping.
+You don’t have the option to customize your product or its packaging, which are very important in brand development.